boscoh/peptagram/readme.md

     proteins = peptagram.morpheus.get_proteins(
         'example/morpheus/OK20130822_MPProtomap_KO1.protein_groups.tsv',
         'example/morpheus/OK20130822_MPProtomap_KO1.PSMs.tsv',
-        'example/morpheus//modifications.tsv'
+        'example/morpheus/modifications.tsv'
         )

-The nice thing about `morpheus` is that protein sequences and descriptions are included in the `.protein_group.tsv` files.
-This data-structure can be used to generated the visualization.

 __OPTIONAL:__ If you did the `morpheus` calculation with `.mzML` files, then there is an optional step where you can load in raw spectra from the `.mzML` file.
 The visualization will still work without this step, but no spectra will be displayed:

     peptagram.mzml.load_mzml(
         proteins, 0, 'example/morpheus/OK20130822_MPProtomap_KO1.mzML')

-Now that we are satisfied that the peptide-spectrum matches and protein groups are loaded into the `proteins` data structure, we can generate the web-app visualation:
+Now that we have loaded the peptide-spectrum matches and protein groups into  `proteins`, we can generate the web-app visualation.
+This requires a population of a `data` dictionary that contains parameters that will be passed into the web-app:

     out_dir = 'out/morpheus-pr'
     data = {